Dispersion of activity at an active-passive nematic interface: Summary and conclusion

 \section{Summary and conclusion}

-We investigated the dispersion of heterogeneous activity profiles in active turbulent nematics with a two-fold aim.
-The first is related to the evolution in space and time of an active-passive interface where the local order is quadrupolar.
-We found that these interfaces become polarized as a result of the different dynamics of mobile positive (comet-like) and negative (trefoil) 1/2 topological defects, which have an impact on the dispersion of a conserved activity field.
-The second, somewhat more speculative aim, is the possibility that bacteria may have evolved a specific shape to maximize the mixing of nutrients at low Reynolds numbers.
-The results were obtained by coupling the advection-diffusion equation with the hydrodynamic equations for active nematics, where the advected solute is the activity itself.
-We found that there is a segregation of positive and negative defects at the active-passive interface, where the mobile positive defects form jets (increasing the dispersion of activity) while the negative ones remain close to the interface forming a barrier to the motion of the jets from the active to the passive regions.
-As a result of this interfacial polarization the dispersion of the activity is subdiffusive.
-Not surprisingly the measured generalized diffusion coefficient increases with the initial activity but somewhat unexpectedly it was found to depend non-monotonically on the aligning parameter.
-The latter observation suggests that there is an optimal shape to maximize the dispersion of activity, which may be relevant to our understanding of the class of biological systems modelled as active nematics.
+We investigated the dispersion of activity fields at active-passive interfaces in the active turbulent regime with two aims.
+The first is the evolution in space and time of an active-passive interface where the local order is quadrupolar.
+We found that these interfaces become polarized as a result of the different dynamics of the mobile positive (comet-like) and negative (trefoil) 1/2 topological defects, which have an impact on the dispersion of a conserved activity field.
+We recall that this field results from the product of the concentration of nutrients or other chemicals and their efficiency in producing active stresses in nematics.
+The second, somewhat more speculative aim, is the investigation of the possible evolution of bacterial shapes to maximize the mixing of nutrients at low Reynolds numbers.

+The results were obtained by coupling the advection-diffusion equation with the hydrodynamic equations for active nematics, where the advected solute models the concentration of nutrients or other chemical species capable of producing active stresses in ordered nematics.
+We found a segregation of positive and negative defects at the active-passive interface, where the mobile positive defects form jets (increasing the dispersion of the activity field) while the negative ones remain close to the interface forming a barrier to the motion of the jets from the active to the passive regions.
+As a result of this interfacial polarization the dispersion of the activity field is subdiffusive.
+Not surprisingly, the measured generalized diffusion coefficient increases with the activity strength but somewhat unexpectedly it was found to depend non-monotonically on the aligning parameter.
+The latter observation suggests that there is an optimal shape to maximize the dispersion of nutrients, which may be relevant to our understanding of the class of biological systems modelled as active nematics.